securitybunker/databunker/README.md

 # Enterprise features (not in open source version)

+## Support for Mongo backend

+The Databunker open source works with a local database, while enterprise version works with MongoDB database.
+With MongoDB you can spin a number of database replicas using [MongoDB Atlas services](https://www.mongodb.com/cloud/atlas) and Databunker enterprise version will connect with this database cluster.

 ## Master key split

 Upon initial start, the **Enterprise version** generates a secret master key and 5 keys out of it.